In an office drawer? 🗄️

 This is perhaps seen as the most common option as most people complete their will with a solicitor.
 When you do this, your solicitor will often keep the original and give you a copy.
 Not all solicitors are the same though, so you’ll want to check how they are storing your will.

 Even if you don’t write your will with a solicitor, they will often let you store it with them but this will usually have a fee attached.
-Either way, a solicitor is a secure option as long as the executor knows which firm you have used.
+Either way, this is a secure option as long as the executor knows which firm you have used.

 - Solicitors usually offer will storage as part of their service